 - When the time is up, use the quick release option to open the Instant Pot (press 'Cancel' then carefully turn the steam release handle to the 'Venting' position).
 When the float valve has dropped, open the Instant Pot.

-- Add the cooked asparagus, butter, and Parmesan cheese and stir to combine, then top with the cooked asparagus, or stir in if preferred.
+- Add the butter and Parmesan cheese and stir to combine, then top with the cooked asparagus, or stir in if preferred.

 - You can substitute half a cup of stock for white wine if you like.

 - Cut the ends to remove any damaged or tough parts of the stems.

 - Use a wooden spoon or silicone spatula to gently scrape the sides and bottom of the pot to release any cooking residues.